HungryDavid/CCAPDEV-MCO1/README.md

-# CCAPDEV-MCO1: Laboratory Reservation System
+# CCAPDEV-MCO Laboratory Reservation System

 This project is a web-based laboratory reservation system designed for students, lab technicians, and guests at DLSU.
 It allows users to reserve seats in various laboratories, manage reservations, and view availability.